ndf-zz/flippnlr/README.md

 to a comfortable rate.
 Guide the wire back and forth across the length of the screw to get an even wrapping, keeping an eye on the counter.
-As the wind count passes 900, slow down the winder and guide the wire to the right hand side of the screw, stopping at about 1000 turns.
+As the wind count passes 900, slow down the winder and guide the wire to the right and then left side of the screw, stopping at about 1000 turns.

 ![Turned](images/turned.jpg "Turned")